knope-dev/knope/docs/src/content/docs/reference/Config File/Steps/rebase-branch.md

 Fails if any of the following are true:

-1. The current directory is not a Git repository.
+1. The current directory isn't a Git repository.
-2. The `to` branch cannot be found locally (does not check remotes).
+2. Knope can't find the `to` branch locally (doesn't check remotes).
-3. The repo is not on the tip of a branch (e.g. detached HEAD)
+3. The repo isn't on the tip of a branch (for example, detached `HEAD`)
-4. Rebase fails (e.g. not a clean working tree)
+4. Rebase fails (for example, not a clean working tree)

 ## Example